PhilWaldmann/openrecord/docs/migrations.md

 }
 ```

 In order to execute your migrations just add the `migrations` config to your store and start your application.
-OpenRecord will run all missing migrations and starts the store afterwards.
+OPENRECORD will run all missing migrations and starts the store afterwards.

 ```js
 const store = new Store({